Unbinilium/SKT2WS/README.txt

 [Skt2Ws]
-    A simple programe that broadcasts messages from a Unix socket to all connected WebSocket clients.
+    A simple program that broadcasts messages from a Unix socket to all connected WebSocket clients.

 [Build]
     cargo build --release